 Education & Training

 Clients are experts in their own lives.
-Through client-centered collaboration, Mahsima strives to provide an open, non-judgmental space for clients to explore and work through their treatment goals while ensuring safety.
-As a social worker, Mahsima is specifically interested how an individual (i.e. one’s intersectionality) exists within its microsystems (e.g. family dynamics, peer relationships, work), macrosystem (e.g. sociocultural, economic, political factors), and everything in between.
+Through client-centred collaboration, Mahsima strives to provide an open, non-judgmental space for clients to explore and work through their treatment goals while ensuring safety.
+As a social worker, Mahsima is specifically interested in how an individual (i.e. one’s intersectionality) exists within its microsystems (e.g. family dynamics, peer relationships, work), macrosystem (e.g. sociocultural, economic, political factors), and everything in between.

 Mahsima works from an anti-oppressive and intersectional lens.
 She provides treatment routed in an integrative approach, drawing from a multitude of theoretical orientations, including: